yavuzyal/YOLOv5-ORB-Real-Time/README.md

 ![4](https://user-images.githubusercontent.com/51164676/175025927-44472178-1ce7-4259-a5b6-b9a1fd205b1c.JPG)

-On the feature matching algorithm (ORB), program is currently able to work in real time and able to do:
+2 - The feature matching algorithm (ORB) is currently able to work in real time and can:
 - Extract features for each frame
 - Match the current frame with a given reference image
 - Select best match of the current frame among a dataset of reference images